Last Updated on August 19, 2022 by Thalia

-In my weekly newsletter, I send through a self-care activity for my lovely readers to enjoy.
+My weekly newsletter is full of holistic self-care ideas for my lovely readers to enjoy.
 In my reality, they read through the activity and try it out that very same day.

 But I now understand that it’s not always the case.